-Recently, along with her undergraduate student, Austin Gromatzky, Shilpa Hattangadi has begun to uncover the function of an unusual regulator of erythroid chromatin condensation and enucleation, the nuclear export protein, Xpo7.
-Xpo7 is highly erythroid specific and induced markedly during terminal differentiation; its expression is regulated by some of the master erythroid transcriptional regulators.
+Together with her undergraduate student, Austin Gromatzky, Shilpa Hattangadi has begun to uncover the function of an unusual regulator of erythroid chromatin condensation and enucleation, the nuclear export protein, Xpo7.
+Xpo7 is highly erythroid specific and induced markedly during terminal differentiation; its expression is regulated by master erythroid transcriptional regulators.
 It is unusual for a nuclear export protein in that it does not require a specific nuclear export signal, as do all other exportins.
-Interestingly, except for Xpo7 transcripts of all other nuclear exportins are repressed during terminal erythropoiesis.
-Shilpa studied the function of Xpo7 by shRNA knockdown and discovered that erythroblast nuclei from Xpo7-kd cells were less condensed and larger than control nuclei, as judged by confocal immunofluorescence microscopy.
-Enucleation was blocked, and Xpo7-KD nuclei retained almost all nuclear proteins while normal extruded nuclei had very little protein, as judged both by silver stained gels and mass spectrometry.
+Interestingly, except for Xpo7, transcripts of all other nuclear exportins are repressed during terminal erythropoiesis.
+Shilpa discovered that erythroblast nuclei from Xpo7- knockdown cells were less condensed and larger than control nuclei, as judged by confocal immunofluorescence microscopy.
+Enucleation was blocked, and Xpo7- knockdown nuclei retained almost all nuclear proteins while normal extruded nuclei had very little protein, as judged both by silver stained gels and mass spectrometry.
 This suggested that Xpo7 is a nonspecific nuclear export protein that removes all nuclear proteins from the erythroid nucleus in order to allow chromatin to condense.
 Strikingly, DNA binding proteins such as histones H2A and H3 accumulated in the cytoplasm of normal late erythroblasts prior to and during enucleation, but not in Xpo7-knockdown cells.
 Thus chromatin condensation during erythroid development involves removal of histones from the nucleus facilitated by Xpo7.
 Along with Austin, she is using immunoprecipitation and yeast-2-hybrid methods to uncover the erythroid-specific cargos of Xpo7.
 She is continuing this work as Assistant Professor in the Departments of Pediatrics and Pathology at Yale University School of Medicine.

-Modeling disorders of erythropoiesis in primary human erythroid cells
+Modeling disorders of erythropoiesis in primary human and mouse erythroid cells

 An erythroid-specific long non-coding RNA prevents apoptosis of erythroid progenitors and promotes terminal proliferation.

 Wenqian Hu identified one erythroid-specific lncRNA, LincRNA-EPS, with potent anti-apoptotic activity.
 Expression of LincRNA-EPS is largely confined to terminally differentiating fetal erythroid cells and its expression is induced in CFU-E progenitors by Epo.
 Inhibition of this lncRNA blocks erythroid differentiation and promotes apoptosis.
 Ectopic expression of this lncRNA in CFU-E progenitors prevents erythroid progenitor cells from the apoptosis that is normally induced by erythropoietin deprivation.
 This lncRNA represses expression of several proapoptotic genes including the one encoding Pycard, an activator of caspases, explaining in part the inhibition of programmed cell death.
 These findings reveal a novel layer of regulation of cell differentiation and apoptosis by a lncRNA.
-Currently Wenqian with Juan R. Alvarez-Dominguez are identifying and cloning the human LincRNA-EPS ortholog and characterizing its putative antiapoptotic functions.
+Wenqian, together with Juan R. Alvarez-Dominguez, have identified and cloned the human LincRNA-EPS ortholog, and are now characterizing its putative antiapoptotic functions.
 In addition, Wenqian has generated a LincRNA-EPS knockout mouse and is characterizing several interesting in vivo phenotypes.